Synonym: Nyphaea tuberosa

 Other names: White Pond-lily, Fragrant Waterlily

 When someone thinks about a water-lily, probably this image of white water-lily (Nyphaea odorata) comes to mind.
-It has the large, floating, and round leaf with the split and the gorgeous and fragrant flower.
-They also may imagine a fine green frog sitting on the lily, although frogs rarely do that, they would become an easy meal if the did.
-White water-lily has that typical lily pad look, Spatterdock, as leaves that are more oval with a globe shaped flower and the American Lotus’s leaves usually stand out of the water on is stalk.
+It has a large, floating, and round leaf with a split and a gorgeous and fragrant flower.
+They also may imagine a fine green frog sitting on the lily, but frogs rarely do that, because they would become an easy meal if they did.
+White water-lily has that typical lily pad look, Spatterdock, as leaves that are more oval with a globe-shaped flower, and the American Lotus’s leaves usually stand out of the water on is stalk.